In this guide

 3. Betting too large on a single market

-A 90% probability still carries a 10% risk of complete loss.
-Committing 50% of your capital to any individual market — irrespective of your conviction level — invites catastrophic outcomes.
-Apply the Kelly Criterion (preferably its conservative variant, half Kelly) for determining stake sizes.
-Establish a ceiling: allocate no more than 10% of total capital to any single position.
+Even a 90% likelihood carries a 10% possibility of complete capital loss.
+Committing 50% of your account balance to any individual market — irrespective of certainty level — invites catastrophic outcomes.
+Apply the Kelly Criterion (preferably, fractional Kelly) for position allocation.
+Restrict exposure to 10% of total capital per transaction.

 4. Ignoring fees and spreads

 A market trading at 92 cents appears straightforward — surely resolution favours YES.
-Yet when accounting for the 2-cent bid-ask gap and the implicit cost of capital tied up, genuine profit shrinks to roughly 4% across three months.
-Extrapolated annually, this yields approximately 16% — respectable in isolation, yet far less compelling than the initial impression.
+Yet the 2-cent bid-ask gap and capital immobilisation costs reduce genuine gains to perhaps 4% across three months.
+When computed annually, this yields 16% — respectable, though markedly less attractive than initially apparent.

 5. Falling for the narrative trap